HappyGames/cocos3d-x/README.md

 Cocos3dx is easy to use and developers who are familiar with cocos2dx will learn and understand cocos3dx very quickly.

+The Android version of sample project 'HelloWorld' is built with vs-android please download and install it from tools directory in the trunk

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 COCOS2D-X -->> COCOS3D-X  PORT INSTRUCTIONS
 1. CCAction: ///////////////////////////////////////////////////////////